sreelathachunduru/yrtt_entry_katas_csharp/README.md

 ### Instructions

-To complete these challenges you will need to .NET Core installed on your computer.
+To complete these exercises you will need to .NET Core installed on your computer.

-Follow this link and to download and install .NET Core for your laptop:
+Follow this link to download and install .NET Core for your laptop:

 https://dotnet.microsoft.com/download